Arunachal Pradesh: Renaming and statehood

+NB: K A A Raja, as Chief Commissioner to NEFA, under Assam, whose Capital used to be Shillong, later on went to become the first Lieutenant Governor to the Union Territory of Arunachal Pradesh.

-Recent assertions
+Recent claims

+The 14th Dalai Lama did not originally recognise India's sovereignty over Arunachal Pradesh.
+As late as 2003, he said that "Arunachal Pradesh was actually part of Tibet".
 In January 2007, the Dalai Lama said that both Britain and Tibet had recognised the McMahon Line in 1914.
-In 2008, he said that "Arunchal Pradesh was a part of India under the agreement signed by Tibetan and British representatives".
+In 2008, he said that Arunachal Pradesh was a part of India under the agreement signed by Tibetan and British representatives.
 According to the Dalai Lama, "In 1962 during the India-China war, the People's Liberation Army (PLA) occupied all these areas (Arunachal Pradesh) but they announced a unilateral ceasefire and withdrew, accepting the current international boundary".

 In recent years, China has occasionally asserted its claims on Tawang.
-India has rebutted these claims and informed the Chinese government that Tawang is an integral part of India.
+India rebutted these claims and told the Chinese government that Tawang is an integral part of India.
 India reiterated this to China when the two prime ministers met in Thailand in October 2009.
 A report that the Chinese Army had briefly invaded Arunachal Pradesh in 2016 was denied by India's Minister of State for Home Affairs, Kiren Rijiju.
-In April 2017, China strongly objected to a visit to Tawang by the Dalai Lama, as it had to an earlier visit by the US ambassador to India.
+In April 2017, China strongly objected to a visit to Tawang by the Dalai Lama, as it had to an earlier visit by the US ambassador.
 China had objected to the Dalai Lama's previous visits to the area.

+In 2024, The New York Times reported that, according to satellite imagery, China had constructed villages along and inside of disputed territory within Arunachal Pradesh.
+Chinese individuals, called "border guardians", received annual subsidies to relocate to newly built villages and paid to conduct border patrols.